Tietgen-ITU/AI-Notes/notes/vault/books.RN.Chapter5.backTrackingSearch.interleavingSearchAndInference.md

 However, forward checking does not catch all inconsistencies.
 The reason for this, is that it makes the current variable arc consistent, but does not do the look ahead in order to make all other variables arc-consistent.

 But there is, of course, an algorithm to solve this.
-It is called **MAC (Maintaining Arc Consistency)**.
+It is called ** (Maintaining Arc Consistency)**.
 It detects the inconsistencies.
 It does so by doing to following:

 ![](./assets/images/2022-03-20-10-07-09.png)